webex/webex-js-sdk/packages/byods/README.md

 ```

 ## Consuming SDK
-To consume the latest stable version of the BYoDS SDK, you can use either NPM or CDN.
+To consume the latest stable version of the BYoDS SDK, you can use NPM.
 # NPM
 ```javascript
   npm install @webex/byods